 I make these small boxes.They don’t hold much but they are cute.
 Find a focal point and use that for the center of your box.
 You can get folding instructions anywhere on the net.

 I also came across this Recycled Card Ornament idea after I posted.
-I found the instructions via The Girl In the Middle, who also suggests making themed ornaments using old photos.
+Make these themed ornaments using recycled gift cards or even old photos.
 Lots of cute ideas for crafty re-use!